Secure and Scalable CI/CD Pipeline

 - Security: Focus on security is still of paramount importance.
 Infrastructure and company assets need to be protected, and when issues arises, they need to be rapidly and effectively addressed.

 In order to make the cloud software solution journey smooth, efficient and effective, one must follow DevOps principles and practices.
-DevOps has become an integral part of any cloud solution in today’s technology world.
+DevOps has become an integral part of any cloud solution in today’s technology world and we will continue to see trends related to DevOps Outsourcing and Nearshoring in Europe.
 Many organizations offer DevOps as a service to automate your product delivery lifecycle to improve collaboration, monitoring, management, and reporting.
-It helps to accelerate new services through CI/CD to achieve operational flexibility, cost-effective ways of delivery and avoiding issues in production.
+Services such as It helps to accelerate new services through CI/CD to achieve operational flexibility, cost-effective ways of delivery and avoiding issues in production.

 By Chandani Patel